-If you have any ideas for future conference subjects or possible low-cost venues to hold an event, please Contact Us.
+If you have any ideas for future events, please Contact Us.

 When we refer to the “regulated housing sector” we are referring to what is more generally known as ‘social housing’.
 There have been many changes to this sector in recent years, and it now includes a variety of sub-market rented housing, shared ownership, and leasehold properties.

 As we have set out in our Manifesto for Change document, we prefer to use the term the “regulated housing sector”.
 The reason for this is that we are concerned that the term “social housing” is often used to stigmatise tenants living within this sector.